Stability estimates for phase retrieval from discrete Gabor measurements: Prerequisites

-for all $x,y \in \bbC^L$, where $\norm{\cdot}_\mathrm{F}$ denotes the Frobenius norm and the estimate depends on a constant which might increase exponentially in the space dimension $L$.
+for all $x,y \in \mathbb{C}^L$, where $\lVert \cdot \rVert_\mathrm{F}$ denotes the Frobenius norm and the estimate depends on a constant which might increase exponentially in the space dimension $L$.
 Our phase retrieval problem is therefore possibly ill-conditioned.

 As mentioned before, the number of known uniqueness results has seen a stark rise in the past few years.
 In the following, we want to mention those that inspired our stability estimates.
 Let us start by remarking that almost all uniqueness results can be traced back to two consequential formulae which are well-known in the literature.
-The first of these relates the Gabor measurements to the autocorrelation of $x_m$. \begin{lemma} Let $x,\phi \in \bbC^L$.
-Then,
+The first of these relates the Gabor measurements to the autocorrelation of $x_m$.
+In what follows, time-reversal of a signal will be denoted by $x^\#(\ell) = \overline{x(-\ell)}$. \begin{lemma} For any $x \in \mathbb{C}^L$,